Stable moduli spaces of hermitian forms: Parametrised algebraic surgery

 in $\Cob(\C,\QF)$ just in case its top right and lower left corner are cartesian.
 Restricting the domains of $\fgt$ and $\srg$ to the wide subcategory $\Cobfw(\C,\QF)$ of $\Cobsd(\C,\QF)$ consisting of surgery data that produce such diagrams one then obtains the desired transformation $\fw \colon \fgt \Rightarrow \srg$, since functors into the category of vertical morphisms in $\Sq(\D)$ are the same thing as natural transformations.
 We shall also need a version of this transformation for multiple surgery, and dual statements obtained from the symmetry of the cobordism category.\\

-\begin{remark} We have chosen to distinguish between a two-fold complete Segal space such as $\Poinc\Q^{(2)}(\C,\QF\qshift{2})$ and its associated double category $\Cob^{(2)}(\C,\QF)$ for conceptual clarity (in particular, we shall refer to the former as the nerve of the latter).
-We therefore invite the reader to choose their favourite model for double categories in the following; of course, one perfectly valid such choice are two-fold complete Segal spaces themselves (and we require the reader's choice to be equivalent to this one), in which case the distinction above is merely syntactic. \end{remark}
+\begin{remark} We have chosen to distinguish between a complete double Segal space such as $\Poinc\Q^{(2)}(\C,\QF\qshift{2})$ and its associated double category $\Cob^{(2)}(\C,\QF)$ for conceptual clarity (in particular, we shall refer to the former as the nerve of the latter).
+We therefore invite the reader to choose their favourite model for double categories in the following; of course, one perfectly valid such choice are complete double Segal spaces themselves, i.e.\ Segal objects in complete Segal spaces (and we require the reader's choice to be equivalent to this one), in which case the distinction above is merely syntactic. \end{remark}

 To start the analysis recall that the double category of commutative squares $\Sq(\D)$ in a given category $\D$ is associated to the two-fold complete Segal space